br4cket/google-drive-downloader/README.md

 ## Requirements
 You must have python installed on your computer.
-To install the module, run the following command
+To install the module, run the following command:
 ```
 pip install gdown
 ```